 This research is a fusion of sciences and arts and embraces many different aspects of civil, environmental and mechanical engineering, instrumentation science and engineering, neurology, psychology, ophthalmology, audiology, orthopaedics, the creative and performing arts, technical and aesthetic design, and humanities such as economics, ethics and philosophy.
 It also has a large and prominent community engagement activity.

-Researchers will be able to use PEARL to engage with the public to discover what activities people want or need to do, and the ways in which the environment helps or hinders them.
+Researchers are using PEARL to engage with the public to discover what activities people want or need to do, and the ways in which the environment helps or hinders them.
 PEARL is an ideal environment for testing proposed (and existing) standards and regulations.
 This knowledge can shape the design of our environment to enable people to live with a greater quality of life in the social space that is society.

 Image credit: Penoyre & Prasad

 |Fellowships and PhD Studentships||Use of equipment, study space|